JLevermore/polypython/README.md

 ```

 ## Polyrsi analysis
-The polyrsi function can be used to identify the presence of plastic related spectra in a Raman spectral image, using the following:
+The polyrsi function can be used to identify the presence of plastic related spectra in a Raman spectral image using the following:
 ```python
 #data shape: [Raman spectrum number, Raman shifts (cm-1)
 #xy: xy image pixel dimension